Estimating Average Causal Effects Under General Interference, with Application to a Social Network Experiment: Treatment Assignment and Exposure Mappings

 In this section, we define the first two components of our analytical framework: the experiment design and exposure mapping.
 We focus on the case of a randomized experiment with an arbitrary but known exposure mapping.
 The first step is to distinguish between (i) treatment assignments over the set of experimental units and (ii) each unit's treatment exposure under a given assignment.
 Treatment assignments can be manipulated arbitrarily with the experimental design.
-However, treatment exposures may be constrained on the basis of the varying potential for interference of different experimental units.
+However, treatment-induced exposures may be constrained on the basis of the varying potential for interference of different experimental units.
 For example, interference or spillover effects may spread over a spatial gradient.
 If so, different treatment assignments may result in different patterns of interference depending on where treatments are applied on the spatial plane.

 Formally, suppose we have a finite population $U$ of units indexed by $i=1,...,N$ on which a randomized experiment is performed.
 Define a treatment assignment vector, $\z = (z_1, ..., z_N)'$, where $z_i \in \{1,..,M\}$ specifies which of $M$ possible treatment values that unit $i$ receives.
 An {\it experimental design} contains a plan for randomly selecting a particular value of $\z$ from the $M^N$ different possibilities with predetermined probability $p_\z$.
 Restricting our attention only to treatment assignments that can be generated by a given experimental design, define $\Omega = \{\z: p_\z > 0\}$, so that $\Z = (Z_1, ..., Z_N)'$ is a random vector with support $\Omega$ and $\Pr(\Z = \z) = p_\z$.
+Our analysis below focuses on the case where the design is known in the following sense: $\Pr(\Z = \z)$ for all $\z \in \Omega$ is known.